CoRescue/AAUPandemicVentilator/README.md

 2) Hardware parts list and sketch [DMR](https://github.com/CoRescue/AAUPandemicVentilator/tree/master/DMR)
 3) Our application and approval from the Danish ministry (for inspiration to write your own approval documents).
 This includes test strategies, user manuals, risk analysis, etc. This is provided in [DHF](https://github.com/CoRescue/AAUPandemicVentilator/tree/master/DHF).

 PLEASE NOTE: All information will be released as fast as possible but with care to direct you toward that finished and that not.
-It will however, be necessary to perform your own testing if you are to reproduce this.
+It will however, be necessary to perform your own testing if you are to reproduce this. **All the material is provided under a permissive license, by downloading, cloning or forking this repository you will be bound by this [license](LICENSE.md).**

 We hope you find our releases useful.